gmodena/spark-privacy/README.md

 The goal of this repo is to explore scalable approaches for DP primitives.

-`privacy-saprk` wraps the Java API of [differential-privacy](https://github.com/google/differential-privacy/tree/main/examples/java).
+`privacy-spark` wraps the Java API of [differential-privacy](https://github.com/google/differential-privacy/tree/main/examples/java).
 Basic Laplacian Mechanism support is currently provided for BoundedMean, BoundedQuantiles, BoundedSum, Count aggregations.